spockmay/spockmay.github.io/_posts/2024-08-01-python-in-the-cloud.md

 ## Time passes...
 So after a weekend not working on this I came back to it...and instead of getting the Google login button I got the Django default login page.
 ARGH!
 I spent hours messing with things until I realized a few points:
-1. The default Django login page was hiding the fact that my login page won't load due to not knowing how to parse the `{% provider_login_url 'google'%}` statement.
+1. The default Django login page was hiding the fact that my login page won't load due to not knowing how to parse the `provider_login_url 'google'` statement.
 2. I had rebuilt my application but had NOT re-created the local Social Application settings.
 So after fixing that, I was able to log in with Google and get back to where I was last week.